HighPerLab/bench-runner/README.md

   right way - for instance defining functions is pretty nasty.
 Clearly I could go and try something like a PKGBUILD-style file (as used by the ArchLinux community) which in essences is a script that is sourced and run directly.
-One need a lot of boiler plating around this though to make sure its **safe** - `makepkg` script (which is BASH, but uses a lot of external tools) has about 500+ lines of commands designed to sanities the PKGBUILD file before running anything, and even then it
+This needs a lot of boiler plating around this though to make sure its **safe** - `makepkg` script (which is BASH, but uses a lot of external tools) has about 500+ lines of commands designed to sanities the PKGBUILD file before running anything, and even then it